Sticks & Stones

 Sirius was so intent on not losing Remus that he'd forgotten the map under his pillow.
 He cursed himself once, when he was halfway through the castle, for only then had he realized his absentmindedness.
 However, he felt optimistic.
 Remus was not doing a very good job of muffling the sounds of his footsteps underneath the Invisibility Cloak tonight, so there was little doubt Sirius would lose track of him.

 It didn't faze him when they left the castle.
-As the Marauders, they did that on a nearly nightly basis…or, at least, they once had.
+As Marauders, they did that on a nearly nightly basis…or, at least, they once had.
 Their group had been somewhat affected by the problems between the two.
-Just goes to show you that you ought never to fall for one of your best friends, Sirius silently groaned, kicking himself.
+Just goes to show you that you ought never to fall for one of your best mates, Sirius silently groaned, kicking himself.

 Outside, it was freezing, and Sirius fought his shivers as best he could.
-He heard Remus rush down the side of the hill and—ah, yeah, go figure.
+He heard Remus rush down the side of the hill, and—ah, yeah, go figure.
 Sirius knew this route well.
 Remus was going to travel under the Whomping Willow and head to the Shrieking—

 Sirius' eyes must've been playing tricks on him.
 Remus was already under the canopy of the Whomping Willow, staring out at the water of the Black Lake, where the crescent moon's light reflected off its surface.